tsale/TeleTracker/README.md

 This repository contains Python scripts, `TeleTexter.py` and `TeleGatherer.py`, designed to assist analysts in tracking and disrupting active malware campaigns that use Telegram for command and control (C2) communications.

-### TeleTexter.py

-`TeleTexter.py` is a script for sending messages to a specified Telegram channel.
-It can be used to send singular messages or continuously send messages at a rate of 25 messages per second.
-This script can be utilized in counter-operation strategies to disrupt C2 channels used by malware.

 ### TeleGatherer.py

-`TeleGatherer.py` is a script for gathering information regarding the channels of which the bots operate.
+`TeleGatherer.py` is the main script for gathering information regarding the channels of which the bots operate.
 It provides functionalities to:
 - Retrieve basic information about a bot.
 - Gather details about a specific chat, including chat administrators and member count.
 - Information about the user behind the telegram channel, including Username and provided first and last name.
-- Optionally, read all group messagesn and creating an invite link to access the channel if the bot has the necessary permissions.
+- Optionally, provides with a menu to choose from:
+  - Reading all channel messages from a different user or bot.
+(MONITOR)
+  - Deleting all messages from the malicious channel.
+(DISRUPT)
+  - Spam the malicious channel with a specific message of your choise (DISRUPT)

-This script is useful for analysts who need to monitor Telegram channels, collect information and track adversaries.
+This script could be useful for threat intel analysts for monitoring Telegram channels, collect information and track adversaries.

 ## Installation